-The Book of Enoch is an apocryphal Jewish religious text probably written in the 2nd century BCE and discovered as part of the Dead Sea Scrolls.
+The Book of Enoch is an apocryphal Jewish religious text probably written between 300 and 100 BCE during the Second Temple Period and discovered among the Dead Sea Scrolls.
 It claims to record the experience of Enoch, who lived seven generations on from Adam and was the father of Methuselah and the great-grandfather of Noah (of flood fame).

-According to the text, God sent a group of 200 angels, known as Watchers, to watch over mankind.
-But instead, they were overcome with lust for mortal women whom they took as wives, giving birth to the Nephilim, also sometimes called giants and described as powerful and violent.
-The Watchers also taught mankind forbidden sciences, which led them towards sin.
+According to the text, God sent a group of 200 angels from the fifth heaven, known as Watchers or Heavenly Watchers, to watch over mankind.
+The Book of the Watchers is the first part of the Book of Enoch, detailing the fall of the Watchers and its consequences.
+Instead of fulfilling their duty, these heavenly watchers were overcome with lust for human women whom they took as wives, giving birth to the Nephilim, also sometimes called giants and described as powerful and violent.
+The Watchers also taught humanity forbidden sciences, which led them towards sin.

 With the Watchers punished, God still had to deal with the Nephilim and the men who had adopted sinful behavior as a result of the teaching of the Watchers.
+In the Genesis account, when men began to multiply on the face of the earth, the “sons of God” are mentioned briefly.
+Enoch elaborates on their desire to take human wives and the resulting offspring, the Nephilim.
 First, many of the Nephilim turn against one another, killing one another and eating their flesh.
 Then, God sends a flood, Noah’s flood, to deal with the rest.
 Uriel was sent to warn Noah.

 200 Fallen Angels